tarwn/lessthandot-hugo/blogs/content/posts/2015-07-03-how-to-drop-a-temporal-table.md

 ---
 <p style="text-align: justify">
-  No no, I didn&#8217;t say <em>temporary</em>, but <strong>temporal</strong>!
+  No no, I didn't say <em>temporary</em>, but <strong>temporal</strong>!
 SQL Server 2016 introduces a great new feature called <strong>Temporal Tables</strong>.
 Or in other words, system-versioned tables.
-We&#8217;ll see what catches on.
+We'll see what catches on.
 In a gist, such a table keeps track of the history of its rows by the use of some audit columns (start and end date) and a history table.
 Sounds a bit like the love child of Change Data Capture and a Type 2 dimension.
 </p>

 <p style="text-align: justify">